 Around the same time, an investment and business publisher in Florida launched a financial newsletter called The Oxford Club, which grew to 10,000 readers worldwide.
 In 1991, the publishing company sold its interest to Bonner, who welcomed these new Members into his own club and changed the name from The Passport Club to The Oxford Club.
 Bonner found the new name evoked a spirit of tradition and Old World charm.
 He charged Julia with combining the best attributes of The Oxford Club and The Passport Club and expanding on them.
-Mark Nestmann, an international wealth-protection and privacy expert, became Financial Editor of the monthly Oxford Club investment newsletter, The Oxford Communiqué.
-In these early days of the Club, all communications were delivered by mail only.
+In the early days of the Club, all communications including the monthly Oxford Club investment newsletter, The Oxford Communiqué were delivered by mail only.

 - A Board of Governors is formed and James Boxley Cooke is named Honorary Chairman.
 A recently retired investment advisor from T. Rowe Price, he serves as the Club’s primary spokesperson throughout the ’90s.

 - The Club’s “bible,” The Traditions of Wealth, is published and offered to all lifetime Members.

 - Gary Scott, an original creator of the international investors club concept, is appointed Financial Editor.